Yukine1/StarWarsFilms/README.md

 Not implemented additional information like characters, vehicles, planets.

-My ideas on how I can implement features
+My ideas on how I can implement features:

 <!-- API (https://swapi.dev/api) -->